With the hotel being a five-minute walk from work, I thought I would spoil myself with a Sunday night stay, and a luxurious start to the week.

 The Sofitel Viaduct Harbour Auckland has a fitness centre with pool, gym, jacuzzi, and sauna, which guests have complimentary access to between 6am to 10pm, 7 days a week.
 The swimming pool is designed as a lap pool however so is not well-suited for families.
 It was busy when I visited so I didn’t take photos, those shown below are from the hotel website.

-There is a So Sofitel Spa, which we unfortunately didn’t visit.
+There is a So Sofitel Spa, which I unfortunately didn’t visit.

 There is also a small area with computers adjacent the lifts on the east side of the building, on the ground floor.

 Lava Dining is the main dining area for breakfast, lunch or dinner.
-We had a full breakfast here, which includes an à la carte selection, coffee, and continental options.
+I had a full breakfast here, which includes an à la carte selection, coffee, and continental options.

 Continental breakfast selection

 The Sabrage Bar is open from 3pm and serves a range of alcoholic drinks, including French Champagne, wines, cocktails, and beer.
 If you have status with the Le Club AccorHotels program, you’ll receive at least two complimentary drink vouchers than can be used here.
-While my wife had a sleep, I came down to enjoy a few glasses of red.
+I came down to enjoy a few glasses of red.

 21 Viaduct Café